King of Prussia

 Torrance, California

-Ground was broken for DEL AMO CENTER in December 1957.
+Ground was broken for the DEL AMO CENTER mall in December 1957.
 Two department stores anchored the original complex.
-A 4-level (225,000 square foot) The Broadway opened for business February 16, 1959, with Sears' 2-level (284,000 square foot) store making its debut on October 1, 1959.
+A 4-level (225,000 square foot) The Broadway was designed by Los Angeles' Welton Becket & Associates.
+The Broadway opened, as the first operational DEL AMO CENTER store, on February 16, 1959.
+Sears' 2-level (284,000 square foot) unit was designed by Los Angeles' Stiles Clements.
+Its grand opening was held on October 1, 1959.

 The mall proper was built in two phases.
 The first developed the West Mall block, which contained seven tenant spaces.
-Its 3-level (70,000 square foot) J.C.
+Its 2-level (70,000 square foot) J.C.
 Penney opened for business on March 16, 1961.
 Other West Mall stores were Silverwood's, Ontra Cafeteria and a 2-level (21,000 square foot) F.W.
 Woolworth 5 & 10.

 Construction of the two East Mall store blocks commenced in the spring of 1960.
 Ten new stores and services welcomed customers in May 1961, with store dedications continuing into November.
 East Mall tenants included Thom McAn Shoes, Del Mar Accessories and Foreman & Clark.

 There was also a (71,000 square foot) Convenience Center in the northeast parking area which included Thrifty Drug and a (35,000 square foot) Magic Chef Market.
-The store, which featured a gourmet restaurant and Homemaker's Bazaar, commenced operation on June 9, 1960.
+This grocery, which featured a gourmet restaurant and Homemaker's Bazaar, had commenced operation on June 9, 1960.
+Stores continued the open at DEL AMO CENTER through 1962.

 Photo from Cal State University Dominguez Hills Archives